 pkunzip -d gal24c.zip

 That did it!
 But it still wouldn’t run.
 I’ve looked around now for an MS-DOS emulator and The Welsh Piper seems to have solved this by using Dos-Box, an MS-DOS emulator.
 I haven’t tried it yet, but I think this is the last piece I need to get it working.
-I’ll let you know how it goes.
+And good news, it works fine, both for 32 bit and 64 bit machines!
+Yay!

 I also found a great map called (of course), the Traveller Map.
 Looks good!